BA (Hons) French

 Study abroad

-During your studies, you’ll spend a period of residence abroad - usually in Semester 6 - studying at a university or business school in France or Quebec.
+During your studies, you’ll spend a period of residence abroad - usually in Semester 6 - studying at a university or business school in France, Quebec, or Switzerland.

-French at Stirling has exchange agreements with the Universities of Aix, Clermont-Ferrand, Geneva, Laval, Limoges, Nancy, Perpignan, Tours, UCO Angers and Sciences Po – and with business schools in Cergy-Pontoise, near Paris and Strasbourg.
+French at Stirling has exchange agreements with the Universities of Aix, Clermont-Ferrand, Geneva, Laval, Limoges, Nancy, Perpignan, Tours, Angers, and the Institut de Science-Politique (Paris, Dijon, Menton) – and with top-rated business schools such as ESSEC in Cergy-Pontoise, near Paris and the EMS in Strasbourg.

 Fees and funding